Business Loan Calculator

 Enter your desired loan amount and the lender's origination fees to reveal your true Effective APR.

-The Comprehensive Guide to Business Loan Calculator
+The Comprehensive Guide to Business Loan Calculator: Master the Math of Commercial Financing

-What is a Business Loan Calculator?
+What is a Business Loan Calculator: Master the Math of Commercial Financing?

 The Mathematical Formula

-M = P [ r(1 + r)^n ] / [ (1 + r)^n – 1 ]
+M = P [ r(1 + r)ⁿ ] / [ (1 + r)ⁿ – 1 ]

 Calculation Example

-Imagine your small business is approved for a $100,000 working capital loan.
-The lender quotes you a 7.5% interest rate over 5 years (60 months), with a 3% origination fee plus a $500 closing cost.
+Imagine your small business is approved for a $100,000 working capital loan at 7.5% interest over 60 months, with a 3% origination fee ($3,000) plus a $500 flat closing cost.

 Strategic Use Cases